lubuntu-team/manual/source/3/3.2/3.2.2/appearnce.rst

 The cursor theme lets you change how the cursor looks with two themes installed by default but more available in the package repositories.

+If you want to reset your changes you will need to click the reset button to revert your changes to how they were before.

 How to launch
 -------------
 To launch appearnce in the menu :menuselection:`prefrences --> Lxqt settings --> appearance`.
 Another way is to press the Appearance button from LXQt configuration center or run